TMJ Pain is a side effect of Sleep Apnea

 - Dryness of mouth can occur,

 - Increased nocturnal urination occurrences,

 - Disturbed growth and development in infants and small children,

 - Mouth breathing habit.

 Breathing related sleep problems occur in majority of people suffering from teeth grinding habits.
 Teeth grinding which may occur during night or daytime, usually affects 8-31% of the population.
+Treatments for teeth and jaw clenching do exist.
 The breathing related issues associated with teeth grinding habit are somewhat different in some people when compared with obstructive sleep apnea patients.
 The syndrome with distinctive features in such cases is termed as upper airway resistance or restriction syndrome abbreviated as UARS.
 The syndrome is characterized by clenching of the teeth when the airway becomes obstructed by the tongue or other soft tissue.

 Various features which can characterize people with teeth grinding habits and development of this airway breathing problem are,